AlexSugak/invoice-generator/notes.md

 - Add new endpoint?
 Get all drafts for user?
 - Continue to save drafts every 2 seconds?
 Or use separate button?
 (UX)
 - Make PR

+# Homework Solution

+- How to get the list of previously saved drafts?
+   - Add new API endpoint GET to fetch the list of all the drafts per user: GET `api/users/<user>/drafts
+- How to put different drafts to this list?
+   - Update the API endpoint to receive and PUT draft name (not the default 'invoice-draft')

+- How the feature will work (behavior)?
+   - User will be able to see the list of drafts and select one of them or create the new one
+   - By editing or creating the draft, user needs to enter the name of the draft
+   - Use separate button to save draft